OscarD79/kickstarter-analysis/README.md

 ## Analysis and Challenges:

-### In order to examine the different campaigns I first created a Pivot table that allowed me to count all of the theater outcomes and the months that they launched.
-I used that Pivot Table to create a line chart that notes which months provide the most successful launches of theater funding.
+### In order to examine the different campaigns, I first created a Pivot table that allowed me to count all of the theater outcomes and the months that they launched.
+I used that Pivot Table to create a line chart that notes which months provide the most successful, failed and canceled launches of theater funding.
+The main challenge I see with the data in this set is that there are overall many more launches that occur in May than in December (more than double, in fact).
+This could make the data misleading and the data may benefit from a percentage-based analysis done over the months.
 ![Theater_Outcomes_vs_Launch.png](./Theater_Outcomes_vs_Launch.png)

 ### Once I had considered the campaigns by launch date, I then created a table to review the plays by Goals.
 In order to compare them I used a range of goal amounts to gather the number of plays that were successful, failed and canceled within each range.
-Then I used the totals to calculate out the percentages and organized the percentages on a line chart.
-Then I charted these percentages to compare them across the ranges.
+After, I used the totals to calculate out the percentages and organized the percentages on a line chart.
+Which I used to chart the success, failure and cancellation percentages across the goal ranges.
 ![Outcomes_vs_Goals.png](./Outcomes_vs_Goals.png)

+## Results

+### Based on the Outcomes by Launch Date there are two undeniable conclusions.
+*  The most successful launches take place in May and June.
+*  The least successful launches take place in December.